oktagonia/oktagonia.github.io/docs/blog/ternary/ternary.md

 \mathbf{F} &:= \lambda xy.y
 \end{aligned} $$
 Then he went on and implemented the usual operations of conjunction, disjunction, negation, and implication.
-We'll also go throuh the process of deriving these.
+We'll also go through the process of deriving these.
 But the first thing you have to notice is that since $\mathbf{T}, \mathbf{F}$ are functions of two arguments, and the connectives are taking these as input, then the body of each connective is going to be three terms applied to each other.
 One for the input, the other for the case where the